Saturday, 14 September 2013

 We cut a path to the front door, and the key was so stiff in the lock that I could never have opened the door on my own.
 But after a minute or two of struggle, Yuriy had his usual success.
 The electric light did not switch on, and I assumed that, as on many previous occasions when I had returned from journeys, the electricity had been cut off for shortage of funds in my Portuguese account.

 But I was in my house now and knew the way to my bed in the darkness and had no immediate need to look at the post.
-I thanked Yuriy and told him to go, dropped my bags, and with a sob of mixed pain and joy staggered towards the bed and stretched myself out on the mattress.
+I thanked Yuriy and told him to go, dropped my bags, and with a sob of mixed pain and joy staggered towards the bed and threw myself on the mattress.

 About a week later, Yuriy appeared again to find out how I was, and I was delighted to see him, and got him to help me with fetching shopping and cutting down shrubbery.
 But basically I was now alone in my house.
-Nor did this entirely displease me.
+And this did not entirely displease me.
 For I had done so many journeys.
 Most recently there had been the four grand tours, and the two succeeding trips, which were more voyages of self-discovery.
 These paralleled the six extensive surveys of the five continents I had made in the years before my imprisonment.
-And in the long years I used to visit my mother's villa when she was alive there had been the five trips to Morocco and the sad one to New York.
+And in the long years I used to visit my mother's villa when she was alive, there had been the five trips to Morocco and the sad one to New York.

 The best days of the whole period were the first three, when I saw no one at all, and did not go out of the house.
 The first day I just lay in bed, getting up to drink water and eat what little food was in the house - crackers with honey, dry cornflakes, and, with a supreme effort, the peaches that were just then in full bloom in my back garden (I called them peaches - they may be an analogous fruit).
 I managed trips to the toilet by arranging a row of strategic chairs to grip on to lest I fall.